-Red Beach is certainly one of the most instagrammable beaches on Santorini, thanks to the brown/red cliffs that tower up behind the sand, with the contrasting blue of the sea.
+Red Beach is undoubtedly one of the most Instagrammable beaches on Santorini, thanks to the brown/red cliffs that tower up behind the sand, with the contrasting blue of the sea.
 Located on the south of the island, this beach is very popular, and it’s ideal for a day enjoying the sun and splashing in the sea.

 The beach is quite pebbly, and the path to the beach can be a little uneven underfoot, so good shoes are helpful here.
 However, once there, you’ll be glad you made the effort.